-On the whole, the poll showed that consumers want to have control over the entities sharing their personal information, but many are willing to exchange privacy for safety or convenience.
+On the whole, the MITRE-Harris Poll showed that consumers want to have control over the entities sharing their personal information, but many are willing to exchange privacy for safety or convenience.
 Responses varied on the basis of age of the person or their geographic location, as well as ethnicity.
-Further, the responses varied by sex, with 56% of men being more willing than females to trade privacy for convenience.
+Further, responses on the MITRE-Harris Poll varied by sex, with 56% of men being more willing than females to trade privacy for convenience.
 More than three-quarters of respondents (77%) don’t believe any data privacy exists currently.
 Approximately 60% of people polled stated they believe the mining of information by insurance companies is acceptable if the information recovered was used to create health promotion activities.
 However, for the majority of people, it was not acceptable for insurance companies or employers to collect information about them based on social media or binge-watching activities.
 Despite these clear consumer preferences, these activities will most likely continue unabated because such practices are legal.

 What about in national emergencies?
 Do you care to share?

 Interestingly, 70% responded that they think there’s an obligation to share personal health information to stop the spread of diseases.
 However, when it comes to COVID-19, people were not enthusiastic as much about providing personal information to a National Database related to COVID-19.
-Notably, 36% of people would be willing to share their temperatures, whereas only 29% would be willing to share their location.
+Notably, 36% of people who participated in the MITRE-Harris Poll would be willing to share their temperatures, whereas only 29% would be willing to share their location.
 As for sharing chronic illness information, only 25% would be inclined.
 Yes, sharing is important, but not if I have to do it… These data points are relevant because the success of a COVID-19 contact tracing app is reliant on the eagerness of the public to trust the platform with their health information.
 HIPAA might not cover these types of apps.

 To review, the key findings from the MITRE-Harris Poll survey include these below: